wazo-platform/wazo-doc/source/contributors/debug_asterisk.rst

 If you already know which modules is responsible for the memory leak/bug, you should explicitly unload it before terminating asterisk.

-It is suggested to have 768 MiB of RAM or more, since running asterisk under valgrind takes a lots of extra memory.
+Running asterisk under valgrind takes a lots of extra memory, so make sure you have enough RAM.

 External links